slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Death leaves a heartache no one can heal; love leaves a memory no one can steal."
 -- Unknown*

+> *"We look at the world once, in childhood.
+The rest is memory."
+-- Louise Gluck*

 ### On tradition

+> *"Tradition is not to preserve the ashes, but to pass on the fire."
+-- Gustav Mahler*

 > *"Traditions are answers that have been discovered to enduring questions."
 -- Sir Roger Scruton*

-> *"Tradition is not to preserve the ashes, but to pass on the fire."
--- Gustav Mahler*